Cheetahs and Mirage 50s for Ecuador

 Ecuador’s FAE currently operates a variety of fighter aircraft.
-14 Israeli Kfirs, (12 + 2 two-seat trainers) upgraded to the C10/CE standard, 12 upgraded French Mirage F1 fighters originally delivered in 1978-80, and about 20 A-37 Dragonflys form their fighter core, with about 7 Jaguar strike aircraft that are reportedly in storage and unfit to fly.
+14 Israeli Kfirs, (12 + 2 two-seat trainers) upgraded to the C10/CE standard, 12 upgraded French Mirage F1 fighters originally delivered in 1978-80, and about 20 A-37 Dragonflys form their fighter core.
+About 7 Jaguar strike aircraft are reportedly in storage, and unfit to fly.
 The Kfirs will last for a little while, but the Jaguars, Dragonflys, and Mirage F1s need replacement.

-A deal is reportedly in the works for up to 24 of Brazil’s Super Tucanos, which are replacing the A-37 with a variety of Latin American air forces.
-They can’t replace the Jaguars and F1s, however, which has triggered a search for replacements that can be bought on a small budget.
-After investigating a number of offers, a deal with South Africa is reportedly in the works.
-Meanwhile, Venezuela has stepped in with an offer of its own…
+A deal is in the works for up to 18 of Brazil’s Super Tucanos, which are replacing the A-37 with a number of Latin America’s other air forces as well.
+They can’t replace the Jaguars and F1s, however, which triggered a search for replacements that could be bought on a small budget.
+After investigating a number of offers, a deal with South Africa was set, even as Venezuela stepped in with an offer of its own.

 The Reported Deals

-South Africa’s Denel Aviation has confirmed that talks are underway concerning an order for its Cheetah-C aircraft, which bear a number of similarities to Ecuador’s Kfir CEs but have French SNECMA engines.
-The offer includes 12 aircraft, plus a complete 5-year, renewable maintenance and support package.
-Complete maintenance and acceptance flight testing would be conducted in South Africa and in Ecuador, and Denel expects a deal to be finalized before the end of 2009.
+In October 2009, South Africa’s Denel Aviation confirmed that talks were underway concerning its Cheetah-C aircraft, which bear a number of similarities to Ecuador’s Kfir CEs, but have French SNECMA engines instead of American J79s.
+The offer involved 12 aircraft (10 Cheetah-C fighters and 2 Cheetah-D fighter/trainers), plus a complete 5-year, renewable maintenance and support package.
+Complete maintenance and acceptance flight testing would be conducted in South Africa and in Ecuador, and Denel expected a deal to be finalized before the end of 2009.
+In the end, it would take until late 2010 for that deal to take shape.

 Denel Aviation was the prime contractor in the development of the Cheetah during the mid 1980s, holds official design authority for the aircraft, and also performed contractor support for South Africa’s fleet until its 2008 phase-out.
 They were involved with the structured phase out of the Cheetah logistic support system, and witnessed the packaging of the systems and equipment for storage pending a possible sale.